- Chart

 Disclaimers:

-This information is for illustrative purposes only and should not be considered investment advice.
-Market share data and AUM are estimates and can fluctuate.
+This information is for educational purposes only and does not constitute financial advice.
 Past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making any investment decisions.
+Investing in ETFs involves risk, including the possible loss of principal.
+Investors should consult with a qualified financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.